abdul-09/Auto-join-bot/README.md

 2. Run the bot:
    `python main.py`

-3. Log in manually when prompted, then let it run!
+3. Log in by providing your credentials when prompted and then let it run!

 ## Developer Notes
 - You can adjust click limits and keywords in `config.py`